aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 All contexts defined in the project YAML can be deployed or updated using the `--all` flag.

 Individually named contexts can be deployed or updated as positional arguments.
-For example: `acg context deploy -c ctx1 -c ctx2` will deploy the contexts `ctx1` and `ctx2`.
+For example: `agc context deploy -c ctx1 -c ctx2` will deploy the contexts `ctx1` and `ctx2`.

 The inclusion of the `--verbose` flag will show the full CloudFormation output of the context deployment.